Version 6 - 10/03/2026 - Add final relay details

 Road.

 Signed to ‘Sports Centre’.
-Park in the school car park or in the
+Park in the school car park as

 Wooded flat topped ridge but with steep slopes to north, south and west sides.
 Many paths criss-cross the area which is generally runnable.
 Some smaller tracks are not mapped.